terraform-ibm-modules/terraform-ibm-appid/examples/fscloud/README.md

 - An IAM authorization policy for AppID instance to read from KMS instance.
 - An AppID instance and a resource key.
 - A Cloud Directory authentication with Multi-factor authentication (MFA) enabled.
-- Adds a user to the Cloud Directory, and generates random password for the user.
+- It takes list of users in and add them in the Cloud Directory.
+It generates random password for each user.
 - Creates an application, scopes and roles.
 - Assign roles to the users.